hyperledger/fabric-sdk-java/README.md

 </dl>

 Pleases provide as much information that you can with the issue you're experiencing: stack traces  logs.
+Logging for the SDK can be enabled with setting environment variables:

+ORG_HYPERLEDGER_FABRIC_SDK_LOGLEVEL=TRACE

+ORG_HYPERLEDGER_FABRIC_CA_SDK_LOGLEVEL=TRACE

+Fabric debug is by default enabled in the SDK docker-compose.yaml file with

+On Orderer:

+ORDERER_GENERAL_LOGLEVEL=debug

+On peers:
+CORE_LOGGING_LEVEL=DEBUG

+Fabric CA
+by starting command have the -d parameter.

+Upload full logs to the JIRA not just where the issue occurred if possible

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 s